 New Student Check-In

-A warm welcome to all new international students and scholars for the Fall 2020 Semester, we are happy to have you with us.
+A warm welcome to all new international students and scholars for the Spring 2021 Semester, we are happy to have you with us whether you are studying on-site in Chicago, or virtually from your home country!.

-All new international students who are arriving for the Fall 2020 semester can complete their check-in online using the following FALL 2020 Check-In form.
+All new international students who are arriving for the first time for the Spring 2021 semester MUST complete their check-in online, using the following Check-In form.

 Required documents for new student check-in